tjmelo/cx-experiences/Python/cap.5/README.md

     R = X + Y
     return R
 ```
-The principal concept of a function is to create an independent group of commands, splitting a big and complex algorithm into small pieces.
+The main concept of a function is to create an independent group of commands, splitting a big and complex algorithm into small pieces.
 In this case, when those parts are joined, the program executes each respective block.

 ### Function scope